 How is social distancing calculated within the context of your model?
 Until two months ago, “social distancing” was not a common phrase and not enough research had been done on how to track it.
 In our models, we consider the extent of contact among people and reduce that contact to see how well our strategies will work for slowing the epidemic.
 We can also use the model to see what degree of social distancing has been achieved.
 I showed that the steps taken in March had reduced contact by 75-80 percent.
 As we relax restrictions, we will track how mobility has increased using cell phone and other data.

-Dean of the Colorado School of Public Health
+Colorado School of Public Health Coronavirus Updates

 Disclosure statement: